 Below you will find a list of publications which I have authored and/or co-authored.
 Where possible I have provided the PDF, or a direct link to the document.
 You can find my Google Scholar Profile here and Scopus Profile here.

-Acceptability of a tailored mobile alcohol intervention for ex-serving military personnel: A qualitative assessment.
+A Qualitative Evaluation of the Acceptability of a Tailored Smartphone Alcohol Intervention for a Military Population: Information About Drinking for Ex-Serving Personnel (InDEx) App.
 Jo-Anne Puddephatt, Daniel Leightley, Laura Palmer, Norman Jones, Toktam Mahmoodi, Colin Drummond, Roberto Rona, Nicola T Fear, Matt Field and Laura Goodwin.
 Journal of Internet Medical Research: mHealth & uHealth, 2019.
-Accepted.

 Efficacy of mobile application interventions for the treatment of Post-Traumatic Stress Disorder: A systematic review.
 Alice Wickersham, Petros Minas Petrides, Victoria Williamson and Daniel Leightley.
 Digital Health, 2019.